Overview of the Program

 - You have the opportunity to talk with your students about your course on a new level.

 Costs/risks of MCI

 - It will cost you one entire class period around midterm, and part of a class period when you report back to your students after the interview.

 - It will take time for you and your colleagues to meet before and after the class interview.

 - You need to be willing to have one of your colleagues know that your teaching approach might be improved.
 (Everyone’s teaching could use improvement, but your colleague will learn the specifics of how your methods might need improvement.)

 - Your students will develop the expectation that you will address those elements identified as needing improvement in the interview.
 You may not wish to change them, i.e. they may be a consciously designed strategy or too labor-intensive to change, but you will at least need to address student concerns after the interview is over.

 - You may develop an expectation that your students’ behavior will change significantly after the MCI.
 For example, if students identify as a barrier to learning their own habits of not reading material before class, you may become frustrated when they continue to under-prepare for class.
 Having realistic expectations about the impact of this process will help everyone make it a positive experience.

 Other Important Information about the MCI

-The MCI process is confidential and your interviewer/scribe will be from outside your department.
+The MCI process is confidential and your facilitator will be from outside your department.
 Feedback from faculty who participated in this program in previous semesters have been very positive and many individuals have done additional MCIs in succeeding semesters.